-Company information and business context
+Enterprise information and enterprise context

-Key company information Company name TRIMTEX SPORT AS Head office address Sekkebekksletta 8 Main brands, products and services offered by the company Trimtex Description of company structure Trimtex Sport AS is a trading group that consists of one head office with main gouverning elements, Trimtex Sport AS, five sales companies (Norway, Sweden, Europe, Finland and Denmark) and one production company (Trimtex Baltic in Estonia).
+Key enterprise information Enterprise name TRIMTEX SPORT AS Head office address Sekkebekksletta 8 Main brands, products and services offered by the enterprise Trimtex Description of enterprise structure Trimtex Sport AS is a trading group that consists of one head office with main governing elements, Trimtex Sport AS, five sales companies (Norway, Sweden, Europe, Finland, Denmark and Germany) and one production company (Trimtex Baltic in Estonia).
 All companies are 100% owned by Trimtex Sport AS.
-Turnover in reporting year (NOK) 132 000 000 Number of employees 34 Is the company covered by the Transparency Act?
-Yes Major changes to the company since last reporting period We have established a new affiliated company in Germany in 2022.
-New company is called Trimtex Deutschland GmbH.
-Contact person for the report (name and title) Hilde Hallandvik Pisani - Head of Brand and Development hilde@trimtex.no
+Turnover in reporting year (NOK) 153 000 000 Number of employees 37 Is the enterprise covered by the Transparency Act?
+Yes Major changes to the enterprise since last and current reporting period Established a sub-brand for the triathlon market called SURPAS.
+Contact person for the report (name and title) Hilde Hallandvik Pisani - Head of Development and Brand Email for contact person for the report hilde@trimtex.no